infOpen/ansible-role-vsftpd/README.md

 - if Vagrant box running
     $ vagrant provision

+### Manage firewall rules

+You can manage firewall rules.
+The feature use Temelio/ferm role.
+- set "vsftpd_firewall_managed_with_ferm" to True
+- set "vsftpd_ferm_input_rules" with firewall rules using ferm format

 ### Manage virtual users

 You can manage virtual users with a berkeleyDB.